sanitaravel/starship_analyzer/README.md

 - Adjust batch sizes in the menu for optimal performance on your system:
   - For systems with <16GB RAM: Use batch sizes of 5-10
   - For systems with >16GB RAM: Batch sizes up to 20-30 are effective
+- Consider pre-processing large videos to trim them to relevant segments
+- The application automatically detects and uses CUDA if available
+- For large videos, increase sample rate (e.g., process every 5th frame) to speed up processing

 ## 👥 Contributing